JakeSteam/blog-personal/_drafts/2023-07-15-house-affordability-spreadsheet.md

 You should only need to change the new house price, old house price, old house mortgage, and your current savings & income.

 Once you've filled those in, the `Mortgage` and `Cash` sections will be populated with the required amounts and your current amounts.
-I recommend reading the next section for explanation of each item, but it is optional.
+I recommend reading the next section for an explanation of each item, but it is optional.

 ## Explanation / notes